AfghanistanOfficial Name: Islamic Republic of Afghanistan

 Safety and Security

-The latest Travel Warning for Afghanistan warns U.S. citizens against travel to Afghanistan and states clearly that the security situation is extremely unstable and the threat to all U.S. citizens remains critical.
+The latest Travel Warning for Afghanistan warns U.S. citizens against travel to Afghanistan.
+The security situation is extremely unstable and the threat to all U.S. citizens remains critical.
 No province in Afghanistan should be considered immune from violence, and the potential exists throughout the country for hostile acts, either targeted or random, against U.S. and other foreign nationals at any time.
-Insurgent elements, including the Haqqani Network, Hizb-e Islami, the Taliban, and Daesh, remain violently opposed to the Government of the Islamic Republic of Afghanistan.
-There is an ongoing risk of kidnapping and hostage taking exists throughout Afghanistan.
+Insurgent and terrorist elements, including the Haqqani Network, the Taliban, and Da’esh, remain violently opposed to the Government of the Islamic Republic of Afghanistan and foreign entities in Afghanistan.
+The risk of kidnapping and hostage taking throughout Afghanistan, particularly against Westerners, has reached perhaps its most critical state in recent years.
 Information regarding demonstrations in Afghanistan can be found on the U.S. Embassy Kabul website.

 Demonstrations and Riots: Riots, sometimes violent, have occurred in response to various political and social tensions.
-As a recent example, on November 11, 2015, guards opened fire on demonstrators who attempted to scale the walls of the Afghan Ministry of Defense while protesting the beheading of seven ethnic Hazaras in Zabul Province.
 U.S. citizens should avoid rallies and demonstrations; even demonstrations intended to be peaceful can turn confrontational and escalate into violence with little warning.
+Peaceful demonstrations have been the targets of terrorist attacks.
 Crime, including violent crime, remains a significant problem.
 U.S. citizens could be targeted or placed at risk by unpredictable events.
 There is also a real danger from the presence of millions of unexploded land mines and other ordnance.
 Private U.S. citizens should not travel to Afghanistan unless they have made arrangements in advance to address security concerns, including contracting for medical evacuation, personnel recovery, and insurance services.

 Explosives: Kabul remains at high risk for militant attacks, including vehicle-borne improvised explosive device attacks, direct and indirect fire, and suicide bombings.
-The same risks also exist in other major cities in Afghanistan, including but not limited to Kandahar, Herat, Mazar-e-Sharif, Kunduz, Lashkar Gah, Maimana, Ghazni, and Jalalabad.
+The same risk for terrorist attacks also exist in all other areas in Afghanistan.

 Property: The absence of property ownership records and differing laws and competing legal regimes from the numerous political changes that have gripped Afghanistan in the past three decades have left the issue of property rights in disarray.
 Afghan-Americans returning to Afghanistan to recover property have become involved in complicated real estate disputes and have faced threats of retaliatory action, including kidnapping and assassinations.
 Similarly, U.S. citizens involved in business disputes -- a common legal problem in Afghanistan -- have reported that adversaries in the disputes have threatened detention, arrest, and imprisonment, and at times have successfully carried out the threats using extralegal means.
 Property and/or personnel may be seized and used as collateral pending the resolution of such disputes.
 U.S. citizens who find themselves in such situations should not assume that either local law enforcement or the U.S. Embassy will be able to assist them in resolving such disputes.

-CRIME: Criminal organizations, such as weapons and narcotics traffickers, undermine peace and stability throughout the country.
+CRIME: Afghanistan is considered a critical threat environment for crime.
+Criminal organizations, such as weapons and narcotics traffickers, undermine peace and stability throughout the country.
 These groups exploit weak laws and law enforcement in Afghanistan and do not hesitate to use violence to achieve their aims.
-Afghanistan is considered a medium to high threat environment for crime.
-Common petty or street crime exists in cities, particularly when valuables and cash are left in plain view.
+Common petty or street crime exists, primarily in cities, and was on the rise in 2016 due to the worsening economic situation and increase in refugees.
+Leaving valuables, expensive electronics, and cash in plain view increases the chance of being targeted by criminals.
 Burglaries and home invasions are rare, but violence against expatriates has risen in recent years in large part due to increased insurgent activity, civil unrest, and current economic conditions.

 Many Afghans are under or unemployed and have moved to urban areas in search of work.
 Transient populations and internally displaced peoples throughout Afghanistan may directly contribute to crime and lawlessness.
-Any U.S. citizen who enters Afghanistan should remain vigilant and take similar precautions to those they use in any urban center in the United States.
+Any U.S. citizen who enters Afghanistan should remain vigilant and be aware of sudden and unanticipated violent events.

 Travelers should not rely on significant assistance from local or national authorities in Afghanistan in resolving legal disputes.
 This is especially true of U.S.-based companies and their employees that are seeking local protection from extralegal efforts to resolve contract disputes.
 Property and/or personnel may be seized and used as collateral pending the resolution of such disputes.

 Do not buy counterfeit or pirated goods, even if they are widely available.
-The participation of U.S. citizens in the unauthorized reproduction and sale of copyrighted works is still in violation of U.S. law outside of the United States and may also be in violation of local laws.
+The participation of U.S. citizens in the unauthorized reproduction and sale of copyrighted works is in violation of U.S. law outside of the United States.

 VICTIMS OF CRIME: